mkanpa-git/intake-form-app/README.md

 The `dev` script runs both the Express API proxy and the React app so you can access the application at `http://localhost:3000`.

+## Case management UI

+The backend exposes a simple case management dashboard that lists submitted applications stored on the server.
+Start the server and visit `http://localhost:5000/cases` to review applications.

+Selecting an application opens a page with each step's data shown in its own tab for easy review.

 ## Environment requirements

 - **Node.js**: version 18 or later is recommended.